 Theorem 4.
 Let players be impatient.
-If observational grain of truth and strong rationalizability hold for every player, then for every $\varepsilon > 0$ there exists a time T starting from which the state induces a sequence of one-period $\varepsilon$ -self-confirming equilibria in strongly rationalizable conjectures.
-Furthermore, there exists some $\hat{T}$ starting from which, in each period, the induced profile of strategies is part of a one-period self-confirming equilibrium in strongly rationalizable conjectures, in which each player i's CPS is the fully confirmed modification of i's one-period CPS $\mu_t^i$ .
+If observational grain of truth and strong rationalizability hold for every player at a given state, then for every $\varepsilon > 0$ there exists a time T starting from which the state induces a sequence of one-period ε self-confirming equilibria in strongly rationalizable conjectures.
+Furthermore, there exists some \hat{T} starting from which, in each period, the induced profile of strategies is part of a one-period self-confirming equilibrium in strongly rationalizable conjectures, in which each player i's CPS is the fully confirmed modification of i's one-period CPS μ_t^i .